Types of withdrawal

 - Trucking, household goods moving, and public warehousing

-In addition, in other industries not covered by the special statutory rules, PBGC is given the authority to craft rules comparable to the construction and entertainment industry rules if the industry has "construction-like" characteristics and if these rules do not pose a significant risk to the multiemployer insurance system.
+In addition, in other industries not covered by the special statutory rules, Congress gave PBGC the authority to craft rules comparable to the construction and entertainment industry rules if the industry has "construction-like" characteristics and if these rules do not pose a significant risk to PBGC's multiemployer insurance program.

 (ERISA Secs.
 4225 and 4204)

-Withdrawal liability of employers who sell all or substantially all of their operating assets or are insolvent is limited by Sec.
-4225 of the law.
+Withdrawal liability of certain employers who sell all or substantially all of their operating assets or are insolvent is limited by ERISA Sec.
+4225.

-A withdrawal does not occur because of a cessation of contributions that results from a sale of assets to another employer, provided the sale meets certain conditions (Sec.
+A withdrawal does not occur because of a cessation of contributions that results from a sale of assets to another employer, provided the sale meets certain conditions (ERISA Sec.
 4204).

 Calculation and payment of withdrawal liability